-A check up to rule out underlying physical illness is important.
+A check-up to rule out underlying physical illness is important.
 Ask for blood tests to check your iron levels, your Vit B and Vit D levels and your thyroid.
-Keep a record of how long you have had your symptoms and explain that despite rest you are stil suffering from exhaustion.
+Keep a record of how long you have had your symptoms and explain that despite rest you are still suffering from exhaustion.

 Check your diet

 High glycaemic foods (processed foods) cause peaks and then troughs in blood sugar levels and leave people feeling tired after eating them.
-Foods to avoid include anything with sugar, crisps, white breads and patries, fizzy drinks, sugary cereals.
-Foods which have a slow release of the sugars will keep energy levels much more even.
-These include oats, wholemeal pastas, breads and rice and potatoes.
+Foods to avoid include anything with sugar, crisps, white bread and pastries, fizzy drinks, and sugary cereals.
+Foods which have a slow release of sugars will keep energy levels much more even.
+These include oats, wholemeal pasta, bread and rice and potatoes.